seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **ACHILLES**
 How now, thou core of envy!
-Thou crusty batch of nature, what’s the news?
+Thou crusty batch of nature, what's the news?

 **THERSITES**
 Why, thou picture of what thou seemest, and idol
-of idiot worshippers, here’s a letter for thee.
+of idiot worshippers, here's a letter for thee.

 **ACHILLES**
 From whence, fragment?